A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Data and Inferential Questions

 \subsection{Descriptive Statistics}

-Dataset $H$ comprises 318 households of size 2--7 for a total of 1266 members/respondents.
-Requiring less effort per household to collect, $E$ comprises 1258 respondents whose households (ranging in size 2--8) have a total of 4000 members with 53\% of the households' relationship states observed.
+After the preprocessing discussed in Appendix~\ref{app:data-design}, dataset $H$ comprises 317 households of size 2--7 for a total of 1262 members/respondents.
+Requiring less effort per household to collect, $E$ comprises 1463 respondents whose households (ranging in size 2--8) have a total of 4780 members with 52\% of the households' relationship states observed.

-In the $H$ dataset, individuals in their mid 20s are underrepresented; $E$ is more representative in this respect, except for omitting individuals living alone or in shared housing.
-Both datasets' households are on average gender-balanced, but $E$'s respondents have a different age and gender distribution from its household members in general, with women aged 25--55 overrepresented and adolescents of both genders underrepresented.
-Most households ($H$: 86\%, $E$: 75\%) were observed on a weekday; 11\% of the $H$ households are in Brussels.
-In the $E$ dataset, 34\% had a child 12 or under and so could have been in the $H$ dataset.
+In $H$, individuals in their mid 20s are underrepresented; $E$ is more representative in this respect, though individuals living alone or in shared housing (disproportionately young adults and seniors) are still excluded.
+Both datasets' households are on average gender-balanced, but among $E$'s respondents women aged 25--55 are overrepresented and adolescents of both genders underrepresented relative to $E$ households' composition.
+Most households ($H$: 71\%, $E$: 75\%) were observed on a weekday; 11\% of the $H$ households are in Brussels. $\Ewc$ constitutes 35\% of $E$.